Welcome to the Highlands Foundation

 ~ Lee Madden Managing Director, GR8

-Is your business or organisation interested in supporting the next generation of Highlands College students?
+Is your business or organisation interested in supporting the next generation of Highlands students’ path to success?

 Are you a Graduate of Highlands College or University College Jersey?
 If so, you belong to a large and prestigious network of individuals who have gone on to achieve great things.